Steven0110/typhoon_tmp/static_portfolio/README.md

 2. Enter any username and password in the login form and click the button
 3. You will be redirected to a static dashboard demo

-## Deployment

-You can deploy this static demo to any web hosting service that supports static files:

-- GitHub Pages
-- Netlify
-- Vercel
-- Amazon S3
-- Any traditional web hosting service

 ## Original Project

 This is based on a Laravel 5.4 project.
 The static version maintains the look and feel of the original application while making it possible to showcase it without requiring PHP or a database.
+Due limitations from an absent backend, the features showcased are less than the actual project.
+The code for all these features can be found in this repository.

 ## Note